 Training in Research in Integrative Medicine (TRIM) Program

 Pre- and Postdoctoral FellowshipsThe UCSF Osher Center’s Training in Research in Integrative Medicine (TRIM) program is a research fellowship funded by a T32 grant from the National Institutes of Health (NIH) National Center for Complementary and Integrative Health.
 Since its inception in 2007, the TRIM program has been highly successful in producing accomplished research scientists.
-Fifty-three percent of the postdoctoral fellows associated with our program have received prestigious NIH mentored training grants (K awards).
+53% of the postdoctoral fellows associated with our program have received prestigious NIH mentored training grants (K awards).

 The objective of the TRIM program is to train outstanding pre- and postdoctoral behavioral and social scientists, physicians, and other qualified health professionals to design and conduct rigorous clinical research so that they can become innovative, independent investigators and scholars in integrative medicine research.
 Predoctoral students must be currently enrolled in a doctoral degree program.
 Postdoctoral students must complete their degree prior to the start of the program.

-The UCSF Osher Center is committed to reflecting this diversity in our faculty, students and other academic personnel.
+The UCSF Osher Center is committed to reflecting this diversity in our faculty, students, and other academic personnel.
 We encourage applications from diverse scholars, especially those who have been systematically and historically underrepresented.
 Learn more about our vision, mission, and values here.

 The TRIM program leverages UCSF's extensive research training infrastructure and robust, collaborative biomedical research enterprise.
 Fellows join an interdisciplinary integrative medicine center with strong programs in research, clinical practice, and education.
 Faculty mentors provide support and rigorous training in clinical research methodologies, including clinical trial design and advanced biostatistics.